lowRISC/opentitan/hw/ip/hmac/doc/_index.md

 ![Two steps of HMAC](hmac_dataflow.svg)

 HMAC can be used with any hash algorithms but this version of HMAC IP only uses SHA-256 as the hash algorithm.
-The first phase of HMAC is to calculate SHA-256 hash of the message combined the inner secret key and the actual message to be authenticated.
+The first phase of HMAC calculates the SHA-256 hash of the inner secret key and the actual message to be authenticated.
 The inner secret key is created with 256-bit (hashed) secret key and `0x36` pad.

 ```verilog
     inner_pad_key = {key[255:0], 256'h0} ^ {64{8'h36}} // big-endian